tomcritchlow/tomcritchlow.github.io/_posts/2015-09-03-nycblogclub.md

 subtitle: And That's a Problem.
 ---

-I'm home after a long day's work and the last thing I want to do is open up my laptop and write a blog post[^n].
+I'm home after a long day's work and the last thing I want to do is open up my laptop and write a blog post[^1].
 But this is week 1 of #NYCblogclub and so here we are.

 I've been writing blog posts for 8 years.
 That's not to say I'm any good at it, but here's a few of the things that blogging has done for me: